mattlean/lean-js-app-starter/starters/react-browser/README.md

-# Basic Node.js Starter Project (TypeScript)
+# Basic Node.js Starter Project (JavaScript)

 This is a starter for a [React](https://react.dev) frontend project.

-Note that this uses TypeScript.
-If you want the JavaScript equivalent to this, use the [react-frontend](../react-frontend) project instead.
+Note that this uses JavaScript.
+If you want the TypeScript equivalent to this, use the [react-browser-ts](../react-browser-ts) project instead.

 ## Getting Started